1,3-Dichloropropene: Production, chemical properties, biodegradation

 It is a byproduct in the chlorination of propene to make allyl chloride.

 It is usually obtained as a mixture of the geometric isomers, called (Z)-1,3-dichloropropene, and (E)-1,3-dichloropropene.
 Although it was first applied in agriculture in the 1950s, at least two biodegradation pathways have evolved.
 One pathway degrades the chlorocarbon to acetaldehyde via chloroacrylic acid.

 Safety

 The TLV-TWA for 1,3-dichloropropene (DCP) is 1 ppm.
 It is a contact irritant.
 A wide range of complications have been reported.

 Carcinogenicity

 Evidence for the carcinogenicity of 1,3-dichloropropene in humans is inadequate, but results from several cancer bioassays provide adequate evidence of carcinogenicity in animals.
 In the US, the Department of Health and Human Services (DHHS) has determined that 1,3-dichloropropene may reasonably be anticipated to be a carcinogen.
-In California, the Office of Environmental Health Hazard Assessment has determined that 1,3-dichloropropene is a carcinogen, and in 2022 established a No Significant Risk Level (NSRL) of 3.7 micrograms/day.
 The International Agency for Research on Cancer (IARC) has determined that 1,3-dichloropropene is possibly carcinogenic to humans.
 The EPA has classified 1,3-dichloropropene as a probable human carcinogen.